Have you ever wondered...

 Both Jews and Gentiles are born as creatures of flesh, and need to be born again.
 But the Jews, having the Law which exposed their sins, needed one final sacrifice for atonement for their sins.
 Jesus made that atonement with His own blood.
 The flesh life (sin) is unrighteousness, and so the new birth by the Spirit makes us "the righteousness of God" in Jesus.

-(There is a thorough explanation of the why and how of Jesus' sacrifice on the Cross in both Law of Flesh, and Forgiveness of Flesh.)
+(There is a thorough explanation of the why and how of Jesus' sacrifice on the Cross in both The Law and The Sacrifice, and Forgiveness and The New Birth.)

 Why was Jesus called the Lamb of God?
 John 1:36

 Again on the morrow John was standing, and two of his disciples; and he looked upon Jesus as he walked, and saith, Behold the Lamb of God!
-John 1:35-36 (Orig.
-KJV)
+John 1:35-36 (Revised KJV)

 The answer to this question would seem, to most, to be fairly simple...Jesus died as a sacrificial lamb.
 But there is a far deeper implication that has been overlooked by the majority.
 In fact, I have yet to hear or read anything that explains why Jesus really died.
 In the answer to the above question, I covered some of the reason He died, but the most basic reason is that He shed His blood, putting flesh to death on behalf of all mankind.
 He put to death the one thing that stood between man and God - FLESH!
 That is how He reconciled man to God.
 But that is not the end.
 Man must receive the free gift of life through trust in Jesus, and submit wholly to the Holy Spirit's presence and work in the new believer's life.